 Painkillers known as non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, can reduce inflammation as well as pain.
 These are good for cold symptoms and aches and pains after an injury like a sprain.
-However, NSAIDs aren't suitable for some children.
+However, NSAIDs are not suitable for some children.
 This includes children with stomach ulcers or severe heart, kidney or liver problems.
-If you would like to try NSAIDs please speak to your pharmacist or doctor.
+If you would like them to try NSAIDs speak to your pharmacist or doctor.

-Never give aspirin to a child younger than 16 years unless it's been prescribed by their doctor.
+Never give aspirin to a child younger than 16 years unless it is prescribed by their doctor.
 There's a possible link between aspirin and Reye's syndrome in children.
 Reye's syndrome is a very rare illness that can cause serious liver and brain damage.

-Can my child ride a bike with it?
+Can my child ride a bike with co-codamol?

-Co-codamol can make them feel sleepy or dizzy.
-If this happens, they shouldn't ride a bike until they feel better.
+Co-codamol can make children feel sleepy or dizzy.
+If this happens, do not let them ride a bike until they feel better.

-Is there any food or drink they need to avoid?
+Is there any food or drink children need to avoid?